shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 to use yours.

-For any questions or if you have any insight around this post to offer, please do reach out on Twitter, I'm [@shnewto](https://twitter.com/shnewto).
+For any questions or if you have any insight around the subject of this post, please do reach out on Twitter, I'm [@shnewto](https://twitter.com/shnewto).